Google workers in 10 countries just formed a global union to keep Alphabet in check

 It is a place where many workers came to change the world—to make it more democratic—only to find Alphabet suppressing speech and cracking down on worker organizing while consolidating monopolistic power.

-Alpha Global goes on to highlight the ways worker action at Google has already forced the company to change, such as forcing the company to abandon its mandate that employees agree to forced arbitration.
+Alpha Global goes on to highlight the ways worker action at Google has already forced the company to change, such as when the company abandoned its forced-arbitration mandate after internal pressure.
 However, Alpha Global says more change is needed both nationally and internationally.
-Some of the things Alpha Global aims to force Google to address is the treatment of content moderators and mandated nondisclosure agreements.
+Some of the things it aims to force Google to address is the treatment of content moderators and mandated nondisclosure agreements.

-As The Verge notes, right now Alpha Global has no legal agreement with Google, so the tech giant is not bound to have to listen to any of the new union’s concerns.
-Yet that could change–given the global reach of the new coalition–especially as Alpha Global attempts to find political allies in countries that are already deeply skeptical of some of Google’s business practices.
+As The Verge notes, Alpha Global has no current legal agreement with Google, so the tech giant is not bound to listen to any of the new union’s concerns.
+Yet that could change given the global reach of the new coalition—especially as Alpha Global attempts to find political allies in countries that are already deeply skeptical of some of Google’s business practices.

-We’ve reached out to Google for comment on whether they plan to engage with Alpha Global and will update this post if we hear back.
+We’ve reached out to Google for comment on whether it plans to engage with Alpha Global and will update this post if we hear back.